WebGameLinux/uWebSockets/README.md

 **Do NOT treat the issue tracker like a chat.
 Do NOT post new questions.
 Do NOT post non-bugs.
 You are NOT the only user.
-I will NOT personally debug your INCOMPETENCE.**
+I will NOT personally debug your INCOMPETENCE.
+Build errors are NOT bugs.
+Do NOT post build errors of any kind.**

 <div align="center"><img src="misc/images/logo.png"/></div>